‘Sports Illustrated’ Stunner Kate Bock Has Legs For Days In Insanely Short White Dress

 Kate Bock is taking New York Fashion Week by storm.

-The blond bombshell is no stranger to showing off her figure to Instagram followers in a wide-variety of sexy outfits and she drives her fans absolutely crazy on a regular basis.
-Currently, the model is with a ton of her peers at New York Fashion Week where she is enjoying various red-carpet events and time with friends.
-In the most recent image that was shared for her legion of fans, Bock sizzles in skimpy white dress.
+The blond bombshell is no stranger to showing off her figure to her Instagram followers in a wide variety of sexy outfits, driving fans into an absolutely frenzy on a regular basis.
+Currently, the model is with a ton of her peers at New York Fashion Week, where she is enjoying various red carpet events and time with friends.
+In the most recent image that was shared for her legion of fans, Bock sizzles in a skimpy white dress.

-In the the triple-update, Bock first shared a video of herself posing in front of a DKNY step and repeat.
+In the triple-update, Bock first shared a video of herself posing in front of a DKNY step and repeat.
 In the sexy clip, the model strikes a few different poses while photographers go crazy for the model.
-The blond bombshell wears her long locks pulled back in a bun while a few pieces fall around her face.
-Bock also dons a face full of makeup in the image that comes complete with eyeliner, mascara, blush, and lipstick.
+The blond bombshell wears her long locks pulled back in a bun, with a few pieces falling around her face.
+Bock also dons a face full of makeup in the image — complete with eyeliner, mascara, blush, and lipstick.

 Her insanely fit figure steals the show in the shot as she rocks an off-the-shoulder white dress that fits her like a glove.
-The NSFW ensemble hits well above her knee and her long and lean stems take center stage in the image.
+The NSFW ensemble hits well above her knee while her long, lean legs take center stage in the image.
 Kate completes the look with a pair of high, strappy black heels and a blazer over her dress.
 The next two photos in the series are stills of Bock rocking the same exact outfit.
-In one image, the model poses for a solo shot and in another, she appears with two pals.
+In one image, the model poses for a solo shot and, in another, she appears with two pals.

-Since the photo went live on her account, it’s earned Kate a ton of attention from her loyal fans with over 4,000 likes in addition to 40-plus comments.
-Some followers took to the photo to tell Kate to have a great time at NYFW while countless others commented on her sexy look.
-A few more simply gushed over the image with a series of emoji.
+Since the photo went live on her account, it’s earned Kate a ton of attention from her loyal fans, boasting more than 4,000 likes and 40-plus comments.
+Some followers took to the photo to tell Kate to have a great time at NYFW, with countless others commenting on her sexy look.
+A few more fans simply gushed over the image with a series of emoji.

 “So beautiful so gorgeous you are so beautiful so gorgeous,” one follower gushed with a series of red heart emoji.

-“You are gorgeous my dear!,” another Instagram user raved.
+“You are gorgeous my dear!” another Instagram user raved.

 “Extremely hot and sexy look,” one more user wrote with a series of red lip emoji.